-Albeit there are many sings your blood sugar is out of whack, there are also many ways you can help balance your blood sugar.
+Albeit there are many signs your blood sugar is out of whack, there are also many ways you can help balance your blood sugar.
 So here are some simple tips and additional information on how you can balance your blood sugar.

 - Focus on eating whole foods in their whole format.